tomberek/mcm/manual/ii.md

 including those of the military departments.

-"Executive part of the department" means the executive
+(6) "Executive part of the department" means the executive

  part of the Department of the Army, Department of the Navy, or Department

 of the Air Force, as the case may be, at the seat of government.

-"Military departments" means the Department of the Army,
+(7) "Military departments" means the Department of the Army,

  the Department of the Navy, and the Department of the Air Force.

-"Secretary concerned" means-
+(8) "Secretary concerned" means-

-the Secretary of the Army, with respect to matters concerning the
+(A) the Secretary of the Army, with respect to matters concerning the

  Army;

-the Secretary of the Navy, with respect to matters concerning the
+(B) the Secretary of the Navy, with respect to matters concerning the

  Navy, the Marine Corps, and the Coast Guard when it is operating as a service

  in the Navy;

-the Secretary of the Air Force, with respect to matters concerning
+(C) the Secretary of the Air Force, with respect to matters concerning

  the Air Force; and

-the Secretary of Homeland Security, with respect to matters concerning
+(D) the Secretary of Homeland Security, with respect to matters concerning

  the Coast Guard when it is not operating as a service in the Navy.

-"National Guard" means the Army National Guard and the
+(9) "National Guard" means the Army National Guard and the

 Air National Guard.

-"Army National Guard" means that part of the organized
+(10) "Army National Guard" means that part of the organized

  militia of the several States and Territories, Puerto Rico, and the Canal

 Zone, and the District of Columbia, active and inactive, that-

-is a land force;
+(A) is a land force;

-is trained, and has its officers appointed, under the sixteenth
+(B) is trained, and has its officers appointed, under the sixteenth

  clause of section 8, article 1, of the Constitution;

-is organized, armed, and equipped wholly or partly at Federal expense;
+(C) is organized, armed, and equipped wholly or partly at Federal expense;

 and

-is federally recognized.
+(D) is federally recognized.

-"Army National Guard of the United States" means the
+(11) "Army National Guard of the United States" means the

  reserve component of the Army all of whose members are members of the Army

  National Guard.

-"Air National Guard" means that part of the organized
+(12) "Air National Guard" means that part of the organized

  militia of the several States and Territories, Puerto Rico, the Canal Zone,

 and the District of Columbia, active and inactive, that-

-is an air force;
+(A) is an air force;

-is trained, and has its officers appointed, under the sixteenth
+(B) is trained, and has its officers appointed, under the sixteenth

 clause of section 8, article 1, of the Constitution;

-is organized, armed, and equipped wholly or partly at Federal expense;
+(C) is organized, armed, and equipped wholly or partly at Federal expense;

 and

-is federally recognized.
+(D) is federally recognized.

-"Air National Guard of the United States" means the
+(13) "Air National Guard of the United States" means the

 reserve component of the Air Force all of whose members are members of the

 Air National Guard.

-"Officer" means commissioned or warrant officer.
+(14) "Officer" means commissioned or warrant officer.

-"Commissioned officer" includes a commissioned warrant
+(15) "Commissioned officer" includes a commissioned warrant

 officer.

-"Warrant officer" means a person who holds a commission
+(16) "Warrant officer" means a person who holds a commission

 or warrant in a warrant officer grade.

-"Enlisted member" means a person in an enlisted grade.
+(17) "Enlisted member" means a person in an enlisted grade.

-"Grade" means a step or degree, in a graduated scale
+(18) "Grade" means a step or degree, in a graduated scale

 of office or military rank that is established and designated as a grade

 by law or regulation.

-"Rank" means the order of precedence among members of
+(19) "Rank" means the order of precedence among members of

 the armed forces.